welshk91/FinanceApp/README.md

 * Fix Memory Leaks (look into [LeakCanary](https://github.com/square/leakcanary))
 * Fork [Wizard Pager](https://github.com/romannurik/Android-WizardPager) and put up an aar on Maven/Gradle
 * Fork (https://github.com/Androguide/cardsui-for-android) and put up an aar on Maven/Gradle
-* Improve the way we handle & store dates/times (we should store dates as System.currentTimeMillis)
+* Improve the way we handle & store dates/times (we should store dates as System.currentTimeMillis?
+UTC?)
 * Figure out how to handle memo (does it need an auto complete?
 Or should we go with a spinner like categories?)
-* Realm database (doesn't seem to have an easy way to hook into providers...)
+* Realm database (doesn't seem to have an easy way to hook into content providers...)
 * Google Cloud back up (using Google Account?)
 * Add Archive support (ie keep balance when making back ups)
 * Add warning of liability to Pattern.
 Add encryption and possibly email for recovery?
 * Make the Attachment code available
 * Add custom search suggestions
-* PDF/XML/HTML Reports
+* PDF/CSV/XML/HTML Reports
 * Improve First-Time Run (use third party library to draw attention to objects, wizard in the beginning for database importing/syncing, ...)
 * Export/Import oxf (Make sure to support required fields)
 * Improve look (icons, animations, fonts, item views, default colors, slide menu, big notifications)